coderefinery/documentation/_episodes/06-rtd-own-project.md

 - Log into [Read the Docs](https://readthedocs.org)
   and visit your [dashboard](https://readthedocs.org/dashboard/)
 - Click "Import a Project"
-- Select "Connect to GitHub", and choose the doc-example repository
+- Select "Connect to GitHub", and choose the repository you would like to build
 - Click "Next"

 That's it!
 Your site should now be live on